Midwest Institute Is Student Centered

-Midwest Institute seeks students who have a sincere interest in the medical, heating and cooling (HVAC and HVACR), veterinary and dental assisting fields.
-Your interest, motivation and commitment are a few of the factors measured when considering your acceptance to a program.
+Midwest Institute seeks students who have a sincere interest in the medical, veterinary and dental assisting fields.
+Your interest, motivation, and commitment are a few of the factors measured when considering your acceptance to a program.

 Our Admissions counselors carefully determine how you will benefit from the career path you have chosen.
 Taking the first step is always the most difficult.
 We understand what it takes to begin a new career.
 We are here to encourage and support you from the first day of class through your first day on the job!